Observing a Hearing

 Individuals who wish to attend a hearing as an observer must submit an application to the Ontario Parole Board (OPB).

 It is recommended that an observer application be submitted to the OPB 15 business days in advance of the hearing date.
 The Board may deny a request if there is not enough time to process the application.

-If you are interested in attending a specific parole hearing and would like to know the date and location of the hearing, please email OPBRegistrar@ontario.ca.
+If you are interested in attending a specific parole hearing and would like to know the date, format and location of the hearing, please email OPBRegistrar@ontario.ca.

 Approving or Denying an Observer Application

 When deciding whether to approve or deny an observer application, the Board will consider the following factors: